 - Bees have communicated with humans for thousands of years to keep them indoors.
 Every year, beekeepers remove honey bees from homes and buildings at a surprising pace.
 Science now confirms what bees have been attempting to communicate with humans.
 Today, over 100,000 hives are kept indoors in America alone.
 Canadians have wintered most of their bees for decades.

 - Prefabricated steel buildings offer a secure and warm space for beekeepers to tend to their hives.
 Feeding bees in the depths of winter can be difficult and sometimes dangerous.
-How much food required to sustain your bee hives depend on your geographic, how long you plan to overwinter and the number of bees in your hive.
-Make sure your colony have adequate food for the winter for it is necessary to the survival of your hive.
+How much food required to sustain your beehives depends on your geographic, how long you plan to overwinter, and the number of bees in your hive.
+Make sure your colony has adequate food for the winter for it is necessary to the survival of your hive.

-- Ventilating accumulated carbon dioxide produced by bees is important.
-Steel buildings affords beekeepers the ability to ventilate their hives without adding more barriers or safeguards against foreign hazards such as insects or field mice looking for warmth.
+- Ventilating accumulated carbon dioxide produced by bees is essential.
+Steel buildings afford beekeepers the ability to ventilate their hives without adding more barriers or safeguards against foreign hazards such as insects or field mice looking for warmth.

 For more information on Steel Buildings, CLICK HERE or give us a call 888-783-3535